Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: The flute instability

-where $S = r q'/q$ is a measure of the shear, $q = 2\pi r B_z / L B_{\theta}$ is the safety factor for a flux tube of length $L$ and a \rs{dash}{prime} denotes differentiation with respect to $r$~\citep{mikhailovskiiInstabilitiesConfinedPlasma1998}.
-This applies to both \rs{fluting}{flute} and kink instabilities although many additional effects such as line-tying are not incorporated into the corresponding linear analysis.
-The effect of line-tying on the kink instability \rs{can be found}{is investigated} in~\citep{hoodKinkInstabilitySolar1979}.
+where $S = r q'/q$ is a measure of the shear, $q = 2\pi r B_z / L B_{\theta}$ is the safety factor for a flux tube of length $L$ and a prime denotes differentiation with respect to $r$~\citep{mikhailovskiiInstabilitiesConfinedPlasma1998}.
+This applies to both flute and kink instabilities although many additional effects such as line-tying are not incorporated into the corresponding linear analysis.
+The effect of line-tying on the kink instability is investigated by \revcite{\citet{hoodKinkInstabilitySolar1979}}.
 Where~\eqref{eq:suydams_criterion} is not satisfied, the flux tube may be unstable to perturbations of the form~\eqref{eq:kink_perturbation}.
-When $m>1$, the perturbations remain local to resonant surfaces given by~\eqref{eq:resonant_surface}. \rs{}{When} Suydam's criterion is satisfied and the flux tube is linearly stable, it may still be unstable to non-local perturbations, where the shear and pressure are small enough that interchange perturbations do not need to satisfy~\eqref{eq:resonant_surface}.
-Additionally, the inclusion of resistivity generally reduces the stabilising effect of the shear, permitting growth of a resistive interchange mode, albeit at a slower rate than that of the ideal instability~\citep{mikhailovskiiInstabilitiesConfinedPlasma1998}.
-It will be found that the ideal linear analysis of~\cite{mikhailovskiiInstabilitiesConfinedPlasma1998} is sufficient for understanding the \rs{fluting}{flute} instabilities investigated here since the associated flux tubes adequately fail the criterion~\eqref{eq:suydams_criterion}.
+When $m>1$, the perturbations remain local to resonant surfaces given by~\eqref{eq:resonant_surface}.
+When Suydam's criterion is satisfied and the flux tube is linearly stable, it may still be unstable to non-local perturbations, where the shear and pressure are small enough that interchange perturbations do not need to satisfy~\eqref{eq:resonant_surface}.
+Additionally, the inclusion of resistivity generally reduces the stabilising effect of the shear, permitting growth of a resistive interchange mode, albeit at a significantly slower rate than that of the ideal instability \citep{mikhailovskiiInstabilitiesConfinedPlasma1998}.
+At the values of resistivity studied here, the resistive growth rate is expected to be approximately two orders of magnitude less than the corresponding ideal rate.
+Furthermore, it will be found that the ideal linear analysis of~\cite{mikhailovskiiInstabilitiesConfinedPlasma1998} is sufficient for understanding the flute instabilities investigated here since the associated flux tubes substantially fail the criterion~\eqref{eq:suydams_criterion}.
+For these reasons, we consider only the ideal flute instability.